Rachel Chiesley, Lady Grange: Skye

 By 1740 Lady Grange was 61 years old.
 Removed from St Kilda in haste, she was transported to various locations in the Gàidhealtachd including possibly Assynt in the far north west of mainland Scotland and the Outer Hebridean locations of Harris and Uist before arriving at Waternish on Skye in 1742.
 Local folklore suggests she may have been kept for 18 months in a cave either at Idrigill on the Trotternish peninsula or on the Duirinish coast near the stacks known as a "Macleod's Maidens".
 She was certainly later housed with Rory MacNeil at Trumpan in Waternish.
-She died there on 12 May 1745, and MacNeil had her "decently interred" the following week in the local churchyard.
+She died there on 12 May 1745, and MacNeil had her "decently interred" the following week in the Trumpan churchyard.
 Other sources state she died in a humble cottar's cottage at Idrigill in June 1749.

 For reasons unknown a second funeral was held at nearby Duirinish some time thereafter, where a large crowd gathered to watch the burial of a coffin filled with turf and stones.

 It is sometimes stated that this was her third funeral, Lord Grange having conducted one in Edinburgh shortly after her kidnapping.
 However, this story first appears in writing in 1845 and no other evidence of its veracity has emerged.